-The number of nodes is set to $n=1200$, the out-in probability ratio $\beta = 0.2$, and we vary the average degree $\l_n$, weights $w$, and community sizes.
+The number of nodes is set to $n=1200$, the out-in probability ratio $\beta = 0.2$, and we vary the average degree $d$, weights $w$, and community sizes determined by the vector $\pi$.
 We consider three different values for the number of communities, $K = 2$, 4, and 6.
-For each setting, we generate $200$ replications of the network and record the accuracy, defined as the fraction of the times a method correctly estimates the true number of communities $K$.
+For each setting, we generate $200$ replications of the network and record the accuracy, defined as the fraction of times a method correctly estimates the true number of communities $K$.
 The methods NCV and VLH require a pre-specified set of $K$ values to choose from; we use the set $\{1,2,...,8\}$ for synthetic networks and $\{1,2,...,15\}$ for real-world networks.

-We start by varying the average degree $\l_n$, which controls the overall difficulty of the problem, and keeping all community sizes equal.
-Figure~\ref{fig:sparsity} shows the performance of all methods when all edge density weights are also equal, $w_i=1$ for all $1\le i \le K$; in Figure~\ref{fig:unbalanced w}, $w=(1,2)$ for $K=2$, $w=(1,1,2,3)$ for $K=4$, and $w=(1,1,1,1,2,3)$ for $K=6$, resulting in communities with varying edge density.
-In all figures, the top row corresponds to the SBM ($\gamma = 0$) and the bottom row to the DCSBM ($\gamma=0.9$, which means that 10\% of nodes are hubs).
+We start by varying the average degree $d$, which controls the overall difficulty of the problem, while keeping community sizes equal.
+Figure~\ref{fig:sparsity} shows the performance of all methods for the balanced community density case, $w_i=1$ for all $1\le i \le K$.
+Figure~\ref{fig:unbalanced w} shows the unbalanced case, with $w=(1,2)$ for $K=2$, $w=(1,1,2,3)$ for $K=4$, and $w=(1,1,1,1,2,3)$ for $K=6$.
+In every figure, the top row corresponds to the SBM ($\gamma = 0$) and the bottom row to the DCSBM ($\gamma=0.9$, meaning 10\% of nodes are hubs).

 In general, we see that when everything is balanced (Figure~\ref{fig:sparsity}), all spectral methods perform fairly similarly and outperform both cross-validation (NCV) and the BIC-type criterion (VLH).
-Also, for larger $K$ and especially under DCSBM, we can see that the corrected versions are slightly better than the uncorrected ones, and the best Bethe Hessian based methods are better than the non-backtracking estimator.
+Also, for larger $K$ and especially under DCSBM, the corrected versions are somewhat better than the uncorrected ones, and the best Bethe Hessian methods are better than the non-backtracking estimator.

 For networks with equal size communities but different edge densities within communities (Figure~\ref{fig:unbalanced w}), cross-validation performs poorly, but VLH relatively improves.
 For larger $K$ the spectral methods are also distinguishable, with all BH methods dominating NB, and corrected versions providing improvement.
-Overall, BHac is the best spectral method, comparable to VLH for the SBM, and best overall for DCSBM where VLH is not applicable.
+Overall, BHac is the best spectral method, with VLH comparable for the SBM in this case.
+The BHac method is the best overall for DCSBM where VLH is not applicable.

 Communities of different sizes present a challenge for community detection methods in general, and the presence of relatively small communities makes the problem of estimating $K$ difficult.
 To test the sensitivity of all the methods to this factor, we change the proportions of nodes falling into each community setting $\pi_1 = r/K$, $\pi_K = (2-r)/K$, and $\pi_i = 1/K$ for $2 \le i \le K-1$, and varying $r$ in the range $[0.2, 1]$.
 As $r$ increases, the community sizes become more similar, and are all equal when $r=1$.
 Figure \ref{fig:community_ratio} shows the performance of all methods as a function of $r$.
 The top row corresponds to the SBM ($\gamma = 0$), the bottom row to the DCSBM ($\gamma=0.9$), and the within-community edge density parameters $w_i = 1$ for all $1 \le i \le K$.
 Here we see that VLH is less sensitive to $r$ than the spectral methods, but unfortunately it is not available under the DCSBM.
 Cross-validation is still dominated by spectral methods except for very small values of $r$, where all methods perform poorly.
 The corrections still provide a slight improvement for Bethe Hessian based methods, although all spectral methods perform fairly similarly in this case.